 Our children believe that our school values are an important part of our school life and that they have a positive influence on what they think, feel and the choices they make.
 These quotes are taken from interviews with our children asking them to reflect on how learning about our values has affected them.

 As a Church of England School, we undergo additional regular inspections by the Diocese.
-Our last inspection in May 2015, graded our school as 'outstanding'.
+Our last inspection was in March 2022.

 Promoting British Values